On one hand, the gut microbiome enjoys recognition as the primary hub of the body’s microbiome.

-The immune response to oral microbes is to destroy pathogens by creating acids that are much more damaging to the teeth (and fillings) than the pathogens’ own acids — leading to disastrous tooth decay.
+These oral microbes create acids to ward off other species of microbe.
+However, the mouth’s immune response to oral microbes is to create acids that are much more damaging to the teeth (and fillings) than the pathogens’ own acids.
+Therefore, a mouth full of unchecked microbes will lead to disastrous tooth decay.

-A pernicious cycle develops over time as infection, inflammation, dental decay all lead to more and more of each other.
+A pernicious cycle develops over time as infection, inflammation, dental decay all cause each other, creating compounding symptoms and disease states.

 A Potential Weak Link

-The teeth, themselves, can be fragile in youth as well as throughout the aging process.
-Teeth are especially vulnerable in chronic illness.
+The teeth, themselves, can be fragile in youth as well as in aging.

 Dental plaque and the surface of the tongue are among the densest microbial habitats on Earth.
 Bacteria are pretty much wall to wall in there.https://www.smithsonianmag.com/science-nature/studying-mouth-bacteria-scientists-hope-learn-secrets-microbiomes-180973509/

-Decaying, damaged, or poorly repaired or maintained teeth represent not only an opportunity for microbes to hide — but also to reside in and thrive.
+Decaying, damaged, or poorly repaired teeth represent an opportunity for microbes to hide, reside, and thrive indefinitely.

 The Path Forward

 To give the body its best chance for health, recovery, and longevity, it’s important for the following steps to occur:

 When oral health has suffered, it’s important to protect and improve the mouth’s microbiome throughout the day.